vecnet/om/README.md

 This project is based on VecNet-CI - https://github.com/vecnet/vnetsource

+OpenMalaria model offers flexibility for modelling malaria in humans (epidemiology) allowing great input in the details of human disease including; variation in human exposure and response to the parasite, vaccine mechanisms, and drug treatments available to villages prior to intervention simulation.
+These strengths in epidemiology make OpenMalaria attractive to those interested in human disease outputs and human population dynamics.

+OpenMalaria portal is user-friendly web interface for OpenMalaria model.
+User can create simulation, define environment and explore effect of interventions (drugs, spraying, bednets) on malaria transmission levels.
+Model output can be easily visualized or downloaded for further processing.

 # System requirements

 This Django project has been tested on Windows 8 x64, RedHat 7 and CentOS 7